For One Night Only (TV series)

 For One Night Only is an Irish light entertainment show hosted by Gay Byrne.
 It features music and chat with a special guest musician.
 The studio-based show originally aired on Friday nights as a summer "filler" in 2011.
 The show returned for a second series in 2012.

 History

-Following Gay Byrne's retirement as host of The Late Late Show in 1999 he has occasionally returned to present numerous shows from time to time.
-These have included The Gay Byrne Music Show, Who Wants to be a Millionaire?, Make 'Em Laugh, Class Reunion, Gaybo's Grumpy Men and The Meaning of Life.
-Many of these shows have often reflected Byrne's own personal interest in a particular subject.
+Following Gay Byrne's retirement as host of The Late Late Show in 1999, he occasionally returned to present other shows.
+These included, amongst others, The Gay Byrne Music Show, Who Wants to be a Millionaire? and The Meaning of Life.
+Several of these shows reflected Byrne's own personal interest in a particular subject.

 Production

 The first series of For One Night Only was recorded before an audience of 180 in Studio 4 in the RTÉ Television Centre at Donnybrook, Dublin 4.
 The shows are usually broadcast on Friday nights during July and August, immediately after the RTÉ News: Nine O'Clock at 9:35 p.m.